 The first, called Fried’s Rule of dosing takes the child’s age in months, divided by 150, then multiplied by the adult dose.
 Clark’s Rule is similar and requires the child’s weight in pounds, divided by 150, then multiplied by the adult dose.

-So for example, the upper limit for an average sized, 70 pound 10-year-old would be 3,340 drops of alcohol.
-Using Clark’s Rule dosing formula and the average adult’s 60 drop tincture dosage, the child’s dosage would end up at 28 drops of tincture, that puts them at less than 1% of what would be considered the absolute max for their body.
+So for example, let’s say we have an average sized, 70-pound 10-year-old child.
+This child’s upper limit of daily alcohol will probably be around 600 drops a day based on the 15-17 year old suggestion above.
+Using Clark’s Rule dosing formula and the average adult’s 30 drop tincture dosage, the child’s dosage would end up at 14 drops of tincture for each dose, that puts them just under 3% of what would be estimated as the absolute max for their body a day.

 And just for the record, if you run this example through both dosing formulas, you’ll notice that you get very different dosages.
 This is why many herbalists prefer weight-based dosages over age-based, especially for herbs that need to be exact.
 No matter, both formulas are great!

-What Do Experienced Herbalist Say About Giving Children Alcohol Tinctures?
+What Do Experienced Herbalists Say About Giving Children Alcohol Tinctures?

 Now, I know a lot of herbalists who use alcohol tinctures with children without hesitation, but I remember being new to herbs and worrying about giving my little one tinctures made with alcohol.
 So, I decided that it would be nice to hear what someone in the medical industry had to say on this topic.